Pashto Family Cultural Show Enthralls Audience - UrduPoint

 Pashto Family Cultural Show Enthralls Audience

-The cultural show was aimed to promote the real picture of Pakistan and particularly Khyber Pakhtunkhwa folk culture.
+The cultural show aimed to promote the real picture of Pakistan and particularly the folk culture of Khyber Pakhtunkhwa.

 The artistes in beautiful traditional and vibrant attires of Khyber Pakhtunkhwa province presented their live music for the audience.
-They also presented Khattak dance mesmerizing the audience.
+They also presented Khattak dance that mesmerized the audience.

-A large number of people from twin cities of Islamabad and Rawalpindi also participated in the cultural show.
+A large number of people from twin cities of Islamabad and Rawalpindi attended in the cultural show.

 This cultural show was also an attempt to revive the Pashto folk songs and dances.